ogdenpm/intel80tools/cpmsrc/basice/GettingToBinary.md

 1. As noted above there are a small number of cases where post build fixup is required to work around compiler differences.
 2. When the Intel omf file is converted to a CP/M executable, random data is used for uninitialised data and padding to the end of the last sector.

-To create the final com files, I use my obj2bin utility that converts the omf file, together with a patch file, into a CP/M executable.
+To create the final com files, I use my abstool utility that converts the omf file, together with a patch file, into a CP/M executable.

 There is some annotation in the patch file that describes whether the changes are real patches, random date for uninitialised areas or random padding to the sector boundary.